kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     M:7727678 [tmp]>SELECT * FROM tsmt WHERE comment LIKE '##### NO!!!!!';
     Empty set (0.00 sec)

+That's much better than `grep`ing the log file.

 Search engines <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------